Third Macedonian War: Battle of Callinicus

-Perseus' left wing contained Thracians intermixed with cavalry and the right wing consisted of the Cretan infantry intermixed with the Macedonian cavalry.
+Perseus' left wing included Thracians intermixed with cavalry and the right wing consisted of Cretan infantry intermixed with Macedonian cavalry.
 The wings were flanked by a mix of Macedonian cavalry and allied troops of various nationalities.
-In the centre there was the “sacred” cavalry with slingers and javelin throwers in front of them.
+The centre held the "sacred” cavalry fronted by slingers and javelin throwers.
 Publius Licinius lined up the heavy infantry inside the rampart and the light infantry and the cavalry in front of it.
-The right wing had light infantry intermixed with the Roman cavalry and the left wing had the light infantry and cavalry of Greek allies.
-In the centre there were select cavalrymen with the troops of Eumenes II, 200 Gauls and 300 Cyrtians.
+The right wing had light infantry intermixed with Roman cavalry and the left wing had light infantry and cavalry of Greek allies.
+In the centre were select cavalry with Eumenes' troops, 200 Gauls and 300 Cyrtians.
 The Thessalian cavalry of 400 was a short distance in front of them.
-Eumenes II, his brother Attalus, and their infantry were in the rear, just in front of the rampart.
-The numbers of the two armies were even.
+Eumenes, his brother Attalus, and their infantry were in the rear, just in front of the rampart.
+The armies' numbers were even.

 The battle was started by the slingers and javelin throwers.
 Then the Thracians attacked the Roman cavalry on the right wing, throwing it into confusion.
 The infantry on both sides cut the lances of the horsemen and stabbed the sides of the horses.
-Perseus’ centre pushed back the Greeks on the left wing.
-The Thessalian cavalry, which had been kept in reserve, joined the men of Eumenes II at the rear and their combined ranks provided a safe retreat for the allied cavalry.
-As the enemy slackened in their pursuit, the Thessalians ventured forward to protect the retreating foot soldiers.
-The Macedonian forces, which in the course of the pursuit had become spread out, did not come close to the enemy which was advancing in compact formation.
-The Macedonian phalanx now came forward without having been ordered to do so by Perseus.
+Perseus' centre pushed back the Greeks on the left wing.
+The Thessalian cavalry, which had been kept in reserve, joined the Eumenes' men at the rear and their combined ranks provided a safe retreat for the allied cavalry.
+As the enemy's pursuit slackened, the Thessalians ventured forward to protect the retreat.
+The Macedonian forces, which had become spread out, did not close with the enemy, which was advancing in compact formation.
+The Macedonian phalanx now came forward without Perseus' orders.
 The Roman infantry came out of the rampart.
-On seeing it advancing, Euander, the commander of the Cretans, advised Perseus that continuing the battle was an unnecessary risk, and the king decided to withdraw.
+On seeing it advancing, Cretan commander Euander advised Perseus that continuing the battle was an unnecessary risk, and the king decided to withdraw.
 Despite this, the battle was considered a Macedonian victory because they lost 400 infantry and 20 cavalry, while the Romans lost 2,000 infantry and 200 cavalry.
-On the advice of Eumenes, Publius Licinius moved his camp to the other bank of the river for protection.
-In the Roman camp the Aetolians were blamed for beginning the panic which spread to the Greek troops, who fled following their example.
+On Eumenes advice, Publius Licinius moved his camp across the river for protection.
+In the Roman camp the Aetolians were blamed for beginning the panic that spread to the Greek troops, who fled following their example.
 Five Aetolian officers were sent to Rome.
 The Thessalians were commended for their bravery.